Cause: Plasmodium species, commonly P. vivax, P. falciparum, P. ovale, and P. malariae.

 Legal Reporting Requirements

-- Health care facilities: notifiable to local health jurisdiction within 3 business days
+- Health care providers and Health care facilities: notifiable to local health jurisdiction within 3 business days

-- Laboratories: Plasmodium species notifiable to local health jurisdiction within 2 business days; specimen submission is not required but is recommended
+- Laboratories: notifiable to local health jurisdiction within 2 business days; submission on request – specimen associated with positive result, within 2 business days.

 - Local Health Jurisdiction: notifiable to the Washington State Department of Health (DOH) Communicable Disease Epidemiology (CDE) within 7 days of case investigation completion or summary information required within 21 days.